Diploma Course

 • Collaboration for Effective Diaspora Mission Engagement

-Church History Module:
+Module 5 – Church History

 This module highlights the importance of knowing the church’s history from the early church age to the present.
 It helps to capture the church’s theological, cultural, language, and sociological worlds throughout the ages.
 The module focuses on how notable figures like Paul, Tertullian, Augustine, Martin Luther, and Samuel Ajayi Crowther, among others, shaped the church from the 1st century to the modern era.
 The module gives a broader view of church history, examining how the church has evolved from its birth in Jerusalem to Africa, Latin America, Asia, and other non-Western contexts.